A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: The Grammar

 \(^g\) Guarded: requires a DataFrame with split provenance (registered by \texttt{split}).

-\texttt{assess} and \texttt{explain} are terminal: their output types (Evidence, Explanation) feed no further primitive. \texttt{cv} transforms a Partition into a CVResult --- a rotation schedule of \(k\) train/validation index pairs --- separating boundary creation (\texttt{split}) from iteration (\texttt{cv}).
-In v1.0, cross-validation was a variant inside Partition; extracting it made the two concerns independently observable and swappable.
+\texttt{assess} and \texttt{explain} are terminal: their output types (Evidence, Explanation) feed no further primitive. \texttt{cv} transforms a training or dev DataFrame into a CVResult, a rotation schedule of \(k\) train/validation index pairs, separating boundary creation (\texttt{split}) from iteration (\texttt{cv}).
+Cross-validation is a non-test operation: \texttt{cv(s.train)} is the common case; \texttt{cv(s.dev)} is valid when the practitioner wants to cross-validate over the full development set.
+The test partition is never valid input.
+In v1.0, cross-validation was a variant inside Partition; extracting \texttt{cv} into its own primitive made the two concerns independently observable and swappable.